aehng/Lecture-Notes/Module3/Testing_Software.md

     return 2.0 * PI * radius
 ```

+#### Is this function valid?

-It is "valid" because it at least purports to compute the circumference.
-But
+It is "valid" because it approximately computes the circumference of a circle.

+#### Is this function correct?

-it fails to do it right.
-This failure should be noticed during the process of
+No, the results it gives are inaccurate.
+This failure should be noticed during the process of verification.
-verification.

 ### Where does debugging fit in to this scheme?

-The process of finding the causes of software failures and then correcting
+The process of finding the causes of software failures and then correcting those errors.
-those errors.

 -   **Testing**: what is wrong?
 -   **Debugging**: why is it wrong, and how may I fix it?